|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The available prime energy sources are fossil fuels, renewable energy and nuclear energy.
 The world consumption of fossil fuels is constrained by the rise in the atmospheric/ocean CO2 concentration.
-The use of uranium/thorium in water cooled nuclear fission reactors is constrained by the limited natural uranium/thorium resource and problems with toxic waste disposal.
-The efficiency of uranium usage can be enlarged about 100 fold and the toxic waste reduced 1000 fold through the use of liquid sodium cooled fast neutron reactors (FNRs).
+The use of uranium/thorium in water cooled nuclear fission reactors is constrained by the limited natural uranium/thorium resource.
+As compared to CANDU reactors the efficiency of uranium usage can be enlarged about 100 fold and the long lived toxic waste reduced over 1000 fold through the use of liquid sodium cooled fast neutron reactors (FNRs).
 However, the rate of deployment of FNRs is limited by the net plutonium breeding rate.
-Other issues with FNRs are a requirement for a highly educated work force, a requirement for a scientifically educated general population and a requirement for international oversight to ensure that these reactors are not used for nuclear weapon production.
+Other issues with FNRs are a requirement for a highly educated work force, a requirement for a scientifically educated general population and a requirement for international oversight to ensure that the related fuel reprocessing capacity not used for nuclear weapon production.

 Absent widespread adoption of nuclear power and/or a major reduction in human population the present per capita rate of energy usage is unsustainable.

-The plutonium production rate required to support a large fast neutron reactor fleet can be approximately tripled through the use of deuterium-tritium (D-T) fusion.
-D-T fusion produces high energy neutrons.
-These high energy neutrons impacting U-238 produce multiple lower energy neutrons that in turn can be used to convert U-238 into fissionable Pu-239 and to convert Th-232 into fissionable U-233.
-This web site outlines the design of a deuterium-tritium fusion reactor for Pu-239 and U-233 production based on an array of electrically powered flywheel guns.
-These flywheel guns form a hollow rapidly collapsing shell of liquid lead-uranium-thorium that compresses a D-T mixture to fusion ignition.
-The flywheel guns involve state of the art high speed microcontrollers and related mechanical systems that must operate on a millisecond time scale.
+This web site outlines the design of a pulsed fusion reactor based on an array of electrically powered flywheel guns.
+These flywheel guns form a hollow rapidly collapsing shell of liquid lead that compresses a D-H-3 mixture to fusion conditions.
+The flywheel guns involve state of the art high speed microcontrollers and related mechanical systems that must be synchronized on a millisecond time scale.
 The mechanical efficiency of the flywheel guns must be high to give a net energy gain.